-The municipality shall choose either the cost model or the revaluation model as its accounting policy and shall apply that policy to an entire class of property, plant and equipment.
-If the municipality chooses the cost model for its Land, then after recognition as an asset, Land shall be carried at its cost less any accumulated depreciation and any accumulated impairment losses subsequent accumulated impairment losses.
-Revaluations shall be made with sufficient regularity to ensure that the carrying amount does not differ materially from that which would be determined using fair value at the reporting date.
+The municipality has selected the cost model as its accounting policy and shall apply this policy to an entire class of property, plant and equipment.
+After recognition as an asset, Land and Buildings shall be carried at its cost less any accumulated depreciation and any accumulated impairment losses.
+The remaining useful life and residual value applied to Building assets shall be reviewed on an indication bases as per the guidance of GRAP 17.